-II.
 When It Speaks to You

 Perhaps the true meaning of your work is not present beforehand, shining like a beacon from your imagination, demanding your hours and skill to pull it from the ether.
-Perhaps it shows up in the midst of creation; perhaps not until it is finished do you fully understand what you have wrought.
-But there is a reason you stretched that canvas before you.
+Perhaps it shows up in the midst of creation.
+Perhaps not until it is finished do you fully understand what you have wrought.
+But there is a reason you opened your shutter at the world before you.
 Sometimes it takes work to make this clear.
 This is a more exploratory artistry.

-III.
 When It Speaks to Them

-V. When it Matches the Original Vision
+When It Matches the Original Vision

 It is a mixture of confidence and caution, a hesitance if the work is good enough and a hallelujah of the artistry.
-But when you listen to your work—when you read it, see it, feel it, touch or taste it (not recommended for all media), and you know it exists outside of yourself, then it is time to set it free.
+But when you listen to your work—when you read it, see it, feel it, touch, or taste it (not recommended for all media), and you know it exists outside of yourself, then it is time to set it free.
 Hold an opening, a reception, a reading.
 Kick that art from the nest.
 It will fly.
 Or it will find its wings on the way.
 And sit back and watch it soar.
 But not for too long—there is still so much more to do.